garyranson/graph-wip/doc/html.md

 ### Browser Upgrade Prompt

-The main content area of the boilerplate includes a prompt to install an up to date browser for users of IE 8 and lower.
+The main content area of the boilerplate includes a prompt to install an mouseUp to date browser for users of IE 8 and lower.
 If you intended to support IE 8, then you should remove the snippet of code.